OhadRubin/database_project_c/README.md

     *Note: Results shown for 12GB data, Threshold=0.7, NumPerm=256.
 Input record count is approximate; final counts calculated based on duplicate removal.*

+    **Analysis:** This table provides the core comparison between the two workflows under a specific configuration (12GB dataset, 0.7 threshold, 256 permutations).
+It reveals that CL->ND was ~7% faster than ND->CL but identified fewer duplicates (~405K vs ~420K), leading to slightly higher data retention (96.0% vs 95.8%).
+The difference in duplicate counts stems from ND->CL's global deduplication approach versus CL->ND's intra-cluster approach.
+This table encapsulates the primary speed vs deduplication effectiveness trade-off identified in the project.

 *   **Discussion & Conclusions:**
     *   **Performance:** The **CL->ND** workflow was consistently faster than the ND->CL workflow across the tested dataset sizes (3GB, 6GB, 12GB), with a ~7% speed advantage at 12GB (735s vs 790s).
 This suggests that for this dataset size and configuration, the overhead of performing clustering first followed by parallel intra-cluster NDD was lower than performing global NDD first.
     *   **Output:** The **ND->CL** workflow achieves global deduplication, identifying slightly more duplicates (~420k vs ~405k at T=0.7 for 12GB) and resulting in a slightly smaller final dataset compared to CL->ND.
 The **CL->ND** workflow only guarantees uniqueness *within* the Stage 1 clusters, potentially missing duplicates that span across different initial clusters, thus retaining slightly more records.
 The choice depends on the application's requirement for global vs. local uniqueness.